Structural Adhesives, Silicone and Joint Sealants - What is the difference?

 What are the main types of adhesives?

-There are numerous types of industrial adhesives and we will review a select few that are for the industrial and construction sector.
-The aim here is to provide an overview of the different chemical makeup and examples of MS Polymer, Polyurethane, Epoxy, Polyamide, and Acrylic.
+There are numerous types of industrial adhesives and we will review the different chemical composition with the aim of providing an overview with examples of MS Polymer, Polyurethane, Epoxy, Polyamide, and Acrylic etc.

 This is the latest generation high performing environmentally friendly adhesives originally from Japan.
 They are a hybrid between silicone and polyurethane, with all the advantages of each product and none of their disadvantages.
 An easy-to-use all-rounder that requires little surface preparation.
 Examples of this product include Bond Flex, Bond Flex Plus, Bostik’s Xtreme, Soudal’s T-Rex and numerous other products.
 Medium price range.